alberttmy1/alberttmy1/README.md

 <br clear="left"/>
 As I became more interested in technology I couldn’t let go of playing video games.
 Along the way to picking my career I became more interested in computers and have found it interesting and fun to build my own rigs.
 I have built two pc’s so far, one that was a budget build and another one that I saved up my money for in order to get better performance than what I was using before.

 ---

-### 🚀 Projects

-An academic project that is still a work in progress and is still being done this year is my capstone project for NASA.
-The goal of the project is to model our solar system while projecting a travel path of a spacecraft through our solar system.
-There is no link to that github repo right now and will be public by the end of April 2023.

-Using a messaging platform called Discord we made a bot which is an extension of the application's capabilities.
-Now this bot integrated our very own gacha game and tracked the crypto Dogecoin with an API.
-All of these functions are called through commands called in a text-channel.

-Another project that I have worked on this year was with a partner for object oriented programming.
-We made a snakes and ladders game that was made in intelliJ where we used Java.
-The purpose of the game is to reach tile 100 in a 10x10 grid where there are various obstacles that could increase the number of tiles you go up, which are stairs or go back if you land on the head of a snake to the tail.
-Each players takes turn rolling a die until they reach the final tile.

----